Ecological resilience: Academic perspectives

 The interdependence of ecological and social systems has gained renewed recognition since the late 1990s by academics including Berkes and Folke and developed further in 2002 by Folke et al. As the concept of sustainable development has evolved beyond the 3 pillars of sustainable development to place greater political emphasis on economic development.
 This is a movement which causes wide concern in environmental and social forums and which Clive Hamilton describes as "the growth fetish".

 The purpose of ecological resilience that is proposed is ultimately about averting our extinction as Walker cites Holling in his paper: "[..] "resilience is concerned with [measuring] the probabilities of extinction” (1973, p.
 20)".
 Becoming more apparent in academic writing is the significance of the environment and resilience in sustainable development.
 Folke et al state that the likelihood of sustaining development is raised by "Managing for resilience" whilst Perman et al. propose that safeguarding the environment to "deliver a set of services" should be a "necessary condition for an economy to be sustainable".
+The growing application of resilience to sustainable development has produced a diversity of approaches and scholarly debates.